 Additionally, our program adheres to the "Goals and Objectives for a Post-Graduate Year Two Program in Oncology Pharmacy" set forth by ASHP.
 These goals and objectives can be found in the ASHP Residency Accreditation Regulations and Standards.

-The resident will provide patient care services as a member of an interprofessional team for the medical oncology, hematologic malignancies, and blood and marrow transplantation services.
+The resident will provide patient care services as a member of an interprofessional team for the medical oncology, hematologic malignancies, and transplant and cellular therapy services.
 These rotations will be spent at the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC).
 The UMGCCC is a National Cancer Institute (NCI) designated comprehensive cancer center, nationally known and internationally recognized as a leader in treating cancer.
 Its integrated, multidisciplinary approach to care combines specialized expertise, cutting-edge clinical research, and extensive support services for patients and their families.

-The residency program consists of approximately nine months of core experiences and three months of electives.
+The residency program consists of approximately ten months of core experiences and two months of electives.
 Longitudinal experiences are also required.
 All core rotation experiences will occur at the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC).

 |Inpatient Hematologic Malignancies II||4 weeks|